 Narrowing down the reason for this stress will let you calm the parrot down.
 If the stress goes on for too long, it may result in the parrot:

 - Biting and nipping

 Some parrots want to be left alone while eating.
 If so, let the parrot have its space.
 Some parrots get territorial over food bowls, especially if they feel other birds encroach on their territory.

 Parrots have ample space to fly, play, and forage in the wild.
 You won’t be able to provide 50+ miles of territory in the home, but you should provide a large cage to explore.

 Despite being loud, parrots dislike excessive noise.
 They can be set on edge by the following:

 - Construction work

 - Barking dogs

-Kids should always be supervised when interacting with pet parrots.
-They may not be as gentle as adults when handling them.
-Parrots are quite frail, and a child may squeeze too tight.
-If a parrot distrusts a child or has been mishandled in the past, it will hiss.
+Kids should always be supervised when interacting with pet parrots, as they may not be as gentle as adults when handling them.
+If a parrot distrusts a child or has been mishandled in the past, it’ll hiss.

 Parrots hiss out of fear, discomfort, and aggression.
-If your parrot is making this sound, you’ll need to figure out the cause.
-By removing the problem or enabling your parrot to feel safer, it will no longer hiss.
+By removing the problem, it’ll no longer hiss.